AtPan/Notes/README.md

 - Create a symbolic link to the executable (bin/note) in /usr/local/bin/

 If you just want to compile, you can run 'make'
-If you want to create a debug build, you can run 'make Test', but I haven't tested that in a while so no promises it works.
+If you want to create a debug build, you can run 'make Test'

-There are some bugs I have seen floating around, minor things like verbose data being printed without the -v switch.